 A. Selection and Acquisition of Materials:

-- At present, the bibliographer signs off on Yankee University Press (1077) and Yankee Social Science/Humanities (1091) books and selects from Yankee approval slips.
+- At present, the subject specialist signs off on Yankee University Press (1077) and Yankee Social Science/Humanities (1091) books and selects from Yankee approval slips.
 In addition to this, firm orders are generated from various publisher catalogs, sales blurbs, and selected library acquisition lists.

 B. Cooperative Agreements :

-- At present, I am not aware of any cooperative agreements between the CIC institutions or with other regional universities in Michigan in the areas of political science/public policy other than those developed by the area studies bibliographers.
+- At present, there are no cooperative agreements between the BTAA institutions or with other regional universities in Michigan in the areas of political science/public policy other than those developed by the area studies librarians.

 C. Legal Requirements :